grace-notes/website/contents/topics/sin.md

 ---
 title: "Sin, Doctrine of"
 pdf: "sin.pdf"
-description: "Sin, Doctrine of - [PDF] a comprehensive topic study of the Doctrine of Sin."
+description: "Sin, Doctrine of -  a comprehensive topic study of the Doctrine of Sin."
 template: lesson.jade
 ---